 Ben and Stephanie had always wanted several children and they eagerly looked forward to being parents someday.
-However, after a few years of not getting pregnant, they discovered an infertility diagnosis that doctors said would mean they could never have their own children.
+However, after a few years of not getting pregnant, they discovered an infertility diagnosis that doctors said would mean they could never have biological children.
 Stephanie remembered, “This was like getting a bomb dropped on us!
 We wondered what this meant for our hopes and dreams.”

 As a part of their Snowflakes application, the couple had to indicate what ethnicities they were open to adopting.
 For a long time, the couple had felt a love growing within them for the Japanese people; a love that seemed random at the time but had just kept growing stronger.
 It seemed like it would be improbable, but the couple both strongly felt that they should put down Japanese.
 After submitting their application, they discovered that there were Japanese embryos waiting for a match.
-“We didn’t totally fit the placing family’s criteria, but we shared our story with the Snowflakes Director and that we would love to adopt these embryos.
-She said she would forward our information on to the family to consider.”
+“We didn’t totally fit the placing family’s criteria, but we shared our story with the Snowflakes team and that we would love to adopt these embryos.
+They said they would forward our information on to the family to consider.”

-The Hawkins transfer day came and all three of their embryos survived the thaw.
+Transfer day came and all three of their embryos survived the thaw.
 At their doctor’s advice, all three embryos were transferred.
 Only one embryo implanted.
 The couple was saddened at the loss of the two embryos but thrilled to be pregnant.

 Stephanie’s pregnancy went well, and beautiful, delightful Annika was born.